 Smart decisions are rooted in research

 Practical, goal-focused research allows you to assess design decisions against solid evidence, to understand what the impact of that decision might be and to balance that decision against the many other factors that need to be taken into account, such as business capability and user needs.
 Decisions based on evidence aren’t subject to the preferences and opinions of the team - they are instead based on a real understanding of what a product needs to do in order to be successful.
 Research takes the pressure off decision-makers by removing the expectation that they will be able to make choices without all the necessary information and it flags up potential problems before time and money has been wasted on a bad idea.
 Clear data and evidence allows a company to make decisions from a position of knowledge and strength, allowing them to avoid the pitfalls that so many companies fall victim to.

 Would you like to learn more?

-If you would like to hear from our CEO Frances Brown about how she uses research to support companies in making smarter design decisions, register for our free webinar on 12th November at 12 noon (GMT).
-To ensure participants can ask questions, we will be limiting numbers, so don’t wait too long to sign up.
+If you would like to hear from our CEO Frances Brown about how she uses research to support companies in making smarter design decisions, register for a link to the recording of our latest webinar, Making smarter decisions in product design.